alirouhani/CPLEX-java-connection/Readme.md

-# How connect CPLEX with julia
+# How connect CPLEX with java
+1. Write your implementation in java
+2. Put your implementation with '.java' extension in src folder
+3. Adjust the '.sh' file based on your system
+4. Type 'chmod +x run.sh' in your terminal
+5. Type './run.sh' in your terminal